Senior AI Product Designer

 I kept building.
 When large language models emerged, I recognized them immediately — not as a trend, but as the tool I had always needed.

-Taking accurate notes during a coaching session pulled me away from being fully present.
+Taking detailed notes during a coaching session pulled me away from being fully present.
 So I built an app that captured each utterance, analyzed it, plotted it, and highlighted the client's own language back to me in real time.

 Using AI as a thought partner wasn't a feature.
-It was a differentiator — and the seed of everything that followed.
+It was a differentiator and the seed of everything that followed.

 And that's why The thesis, realized